 The menu also offered many small izakaya dishes.
 We decided to try the Takoyaki which was the best dish of the night!
 The octopus balls was light and filled with the right amount of filling and had the right amount of sauces and tuna flakes on top – Yup!
 Very close to those Takoyaki balls we had at a local street stall in Osaka MmmMMMM!

 The other side dish we tried was the Ebi Fry.
 The dish was presented beautifully, the prawn was crumbed and fried really well.
 Came with a much needed mayo salad and teriyaki sauce that complemented the crumbed prawn really well.

 So overall a very lovely dinner.
+We were both so full by the end of the service.
 Prices are reasonable.
-Service was good.. started off quiet but by 7pm, there were constantly people coming through the door…and what i missed most about Japan – every-time you walk through or exit their hospitality – they would greet you! such great manners!!!
+Service was great.. little English but so friendly.
+Our server always had a big smile.
+The restaurant started off really quiet but by 7pm, there were constantly people coming through the door…and what i loved and missed most about Japan (beside the awesome foods) – every-time you walk through or exit their hospitality – they would greet you very loudly! such great manners!!!

 “I love you like a fat kid loves cake!” ― Scott Adams

 | Courtesy invite by Shujinko.
 Opinions are my own. |

 So I’ve heard about MissChu Tuckshop story a while ago and finally got to try it when I realised the exhbition store was located a few min walk away from my new workplace.. hooray!!
 As their website mention ‘the original Asian street-food ‘tuckshop’’ -this joint’s menu offer a variety option of healthy hawker food items inspired by all the beautiful cuisines of Vietnam.
 Small but sufficient – write your orders down and pay at the front.
 Great for small groups.